-OCFS-LDSS-7020 S-LDSS-7020 (Rev. 03/2021) Section 15 : Forms and Documentation Related to Medication Administration All medication on consents and medication logs will be kept in the following location: \bowtie Child's file × Medication logbook Other: Expl ain here: Medication of consent form (check all that apply; at least one MUST be selected): ×.
-The program will accept permission and instructions to administer medication.
-The OCFS form Medication Consent Form (Child Day Care Program), OCFS-LDSS-7002 may be used to meet this requirement. × Permission and instructions NOT received on the OCFS form will be accepted on a health care provider's document on the condition that the required medication-related information is complete.
-Other: (please attach form developed by the program) Medication often will yo have not ex ZAPIGIII IIOI =: Monthly All medication edication administered to a child during program hours will be documented.
-The program uses the following form to document the administration of medication during program hours (check one; at least one MUST be selected): X OCFS form Log of Medication Administration, OCFS-LDSS-7004 Other (please attach form developed by the program) All observat ole side effects will be documented.
-Parents will be notified immediately of any observed .
+LICENSEE INITIALS: VG PA51 24 HEALTH CARE CONSULTANT (HCC) INITIALS (if applicable): 9 1251 24 ------------------------------- -- ----------- -- decitor 13.
+1 ornis and Documentation Related to Medication Administration All medication consents and medication logs will be kept in the following location: Child's file Medication logbook Other: Explain here: Upon completion/discontinuation all forms moved from Medication binder to child's file.
+Medication consent form (shock all that apply: at least one MUST he selected): Medication consent form (check all that apply; at least one MUST be selected): The program will accept permission and instructions to administer medication.
+The OCFS form Medication Consent Form -Child Day Care Program, OCFS-LDSS-7002 may be used to meet this requirement.
+Permission and instructions NOT received on the OCFS form will be accepted on a health care provider's document on the condition that the required medication-related information is complete.
+Other: (please attach form developed by the program) Medication consent forms for ongoing medication must be renewed as required by regulation.
+How often will you review written medication permissions and instructions to verify they are current and have not expired?
+Explain here: Reviewed Monthly All medication administered to a child during program hours will be documented.
+The program uses the following form to document the administration of medication during program hours (check one; at least one MUST be selected): OCFS form Log of Medication Administration, OCFS-LDSS-7004Other (please attach form developed by the program) All observable side effects will be documented.
+Parents will be notified immediately of any observed side effects.
 If necessary, emergency medical services will be called.
-The program m will document whenever medication is not given as scheduled.
-The date, time, and his will be documented.
-Parents will be notified immediately.
-If the failure to give reason for this will be documented.
+The program will document whenever medication is not given as scheduled.
+The date, time, and reason for this will be documented.
 Parents will be notified immediately.
 If the failure to give medication as scheduled is a medication error, the program will follow all policies and procedures related to medication errors.
 (See Section 17: Medication Errors.)